rlrq/MINORg/docs/source/algorithms.rst

    * Hits are subjected to the following tests in order:

       1. Hits fully in masked regions will be considered non-problematic
-      2. Hits that have a minimum number of gaps OR mismatches specified by the user will be considered non-problematic.
-Users may increase the thresholds for more stringent filtering.

-         * ``--ot-gap``: minimum number of gaps (default=1; minimum is 1)
-         * ``--ot-mismatch``: minimum number of mismatches (default=1; minimum is 1)

-      3. Hits where a gRNA is unaligned for a length that is greater than '(``--ot-gap`` - 1) + (``--ot-mismatch`` - 1) - <gaps in hit> - <mismatches in hit>' will be considered non-problematic

-         * If ``--ot-gap 1 --ot-mismatch 1``, then a hit without gaps or mismatches must be perfectly aligned across the full length of a gRNA to be considered problematic
-         * If ``--ot-gap 1 --ot-mismatch 2``, then a hit without gaps or mismatches must be perfectly aligned across at least <gRNA length>-1 bp to be considered problematic
+      2. Hits will be assessed for goodness of alignment using one of two algorithms (see :ref:`Algorithms:Off-target hit alignment goodness`)
-      4. Optional: Hits that do not have a PAM pattern nearby will be considered non-problematic
+      3. Optional: Hits that do not have a PAM pattern nearby will be considered non-problematic

          * ``--ot-pamless`` (flag): use this flag to turn this option OFF